If you already know you are eligible to join Unite, then click here to go to the online application form.

 Who can join Unite?

 Unite mainly covers workers in the following areas:

 - Fast Food Restaurants (Restaurant Brands, McDonalds, Burger King, KFC, Wendys)

 If you work in one of these areas and we already have a collective agreement with your employer then your application will normally be approved.

 We may accept members working for employers we do not bargain collectively with.
-If accepted such members pay the minimum fee of $2 a week but we will not engage in wage bargaining on their behalf and support may be limited to advice by phone or email.
+If accepted such members pay a lower amount of 1.2%, with a minimum of $2 and a maximum of $4 a week but we will not engage in wage bargaining on their behalf and support may be limited to advice by phone or email.